Introduction to User Management

 • ‘sysadmin’ Linux User

-The ‘sysadmin’ linux user is a special-case user for intial install only.
+The ‘sysadmin’ linux user is a special-case user for initial install only.

 • System Administrators